MEM94/FSND-Trivia_Api/README.md

-FSND-Trivia_Api
+# FSND-Trivia_Api

-The application must:
+## Introduction

-Display questions - both all questions and by category.
+Trivia is a application that display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
-Delete questions.
-Add questions and require that they include question and answer text.
-Search for questions based on a text query string.
-Play the quiz game, randomizing either all questions or within a specific category.
-Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

 # Instructions
 # Full Stack Trivia API Frontend